15th Biennial International Conference

 Plenary panels – speakers

-Living in a Fast-changing World Full of Uncertainties
+Living in a Fast-Changing World Full of Uncertainties

-Comparative Criminology and Criminal Justice
+Comparative Criminology, Criminal Justice and Security Studies

 Cyber Criminology and Cyber Security